Han van Meegeren: Further investigations

 In 1967, the Artists Material Center at Carnegie Mellon University in Pittsburgh examined several of the "Vermeers" in their collection, under the direction of Robert Feller and Bernard Keisch.
 The examination confirmed that several of their paintings were in fact created using materials invented in the 20th century.
-They concluded that the "Vermeers" in their possession were modern and could thus be Van Meegeren forgeries.
-This confirmed the findings of the 1946 Coremans commission, and refuted the claims made by M. Jean Decoen.
+They concluded that they could be Van Meegeren forgeries.
 The test results obtained by the Carnegie Mellon team are summarized below.

-Han van Meegeren knew that white lead was used during Vermeer's time, but of course he had to obtain his stocks through the modern colour trade, which had changed significantly since the 17th century.
-During Vermeer's time, Dutch lead was mined from deposits located in the Low Countries; however, by the 19th century, most lead was imported from Australia and the Americas, and differed from the white lead that Vermeer would have used both in the isotope composition of the lead and in the content of trace elements found in the ores.
-Dutch white lead was extracted from ores containing high levels of trace elements of silver and antimony, while the modern white lead used by Van Meegeren contained neither silver nor antimony, as those elements are separated from the lead during the modern smelting process.
+Han van Meegeren knew that white lead was used during Vermeer's time, but he had to obtain his stocks through the modern colour trade.
+In the 17th century, lead was mined from deposits located in the Low Countries; however, by the 19th century, most lead was imported from Australia and the Americas, and differed both in isotope composition and in the content of trace elements.
+Dutch white lead was extracted from ores containing trace but significant quantities of silver and antimony, while the modern white lead used by Van Meegeren contained neither, as those elements are separated from the lead during the modern smelting process.

 Forgeries in which modern lead or white lead pigment has been used can be recognized by using a technique called Pb(Lead)-210-Dating.
-Pb-210 is a naturally occurring radioactive isotope of lead that is part of the uranium-238 Radioactive decay series, and has a half-life of 22.3 years.
-To determine the amount of Pb-210, the alpha radiation emitted by another element, polonium-210 (Po-210), is measured.
-Thus it is possible to estimate the age of a painting, within a few years' span, by extrapolating the Pb-210 content present in the paint used to create the painting.
+Pb-210 is a naturally occurring radioactive isotope of lead that is part of the uranium-238 radioactive decay series, and has a half-life of 22.3 years.
+To determine the amount of Pb-210, the alpha radiation emitted by another element, Polonium-210 (Po-210), is measured.
+Thus it is possible to estimate the age of a painting, within a few years' span, by extrapolating the Pb-210 content present in the paint used.